Moon FactsThere are many interesting facts about the moon and trivia that are can be interesting to know. Some moon facts include:

 From Earth, we always see the same side of the moon; the other side is always hidden.

 The dark spots we see on the moon that create the image of the man in the moon are actually craters filled with basalt, which is a very dense material.

 The moon is the only extraterrestrial body that has ever been visited by humans.
-It is also the only body that has had samples taken from it.

 The moon has no global magnetic field.